 A video of The Verge on LG's new flexible 2 Flex

 In order to allow this excessive flexibility, the company chose to manufacture the 2, the vast majority of plastic, with a screen that is also made of plastic, not glass.
-LG Plans to launch its new flexible device in the Korean market at the end of the month with a global launch not long after, with plans to price the 2 Flex higher than the company's current G3 and even over the device expected to be replaced in the coming year, Market, and not a flagship device leading to revolution.
+LG Plans to launch its new flexible device in the Korean market at the end of the month with a global launch not long after, with intentions to price the Flex 2 higher than the company's current G3 device and even above the device expected to be replaced next year, which could make the device a niche In the market, and not for a flagship device leading a revolution.

 And do you like your smartphones curved and flexible?
 Tell us!